AutoScheduleJS/consumable-breadcrumb/README.md

 # Architecture
 DB with: stores with products availability, local store with products availability & prices, products.
-MongoDB: stores with mean of its local stores about products info. local store which overwrite its store info.
+MongoDB: stores with mean of its local stores about products info.

+to model products availability/unavailability, maybe it should link categories to store.

+local store which overwrite its store info.
 Neo4J: Products with category as node. for discount code, maybe use a new field with { function: fnName, productId: }